7/31/2014 @ 3:29PM

-If it's grilling season, everyone is outdoors!
-If you step out onto your deck, and notice the cracking, splintering, and warping, you think to yourself, “I need a new deck!”
+Grilling season is here.
+Everyone is flocking outdoors!
+You step out onto your deck, and notice the cracking, splintering, and warping.
+You think to yourself, “I need a new deck!”
 But what kind of deck building materials are you going to use for your new outdoor oasis?
 Is there an alternative building material that will hold up and look new longer than your current deck has?

 In the past, homeowners had very few choices in material when building a deck.
-Now, with an array of choices, more homeowners and builders are trending toward alternative decking materials available at Fiberon.
+Now, with an array of choices, more homeowners and builders are trending toward alternative decking materials.

-In a recent survey, 57% of deck builders said they used alternative composite decking materials (composites, PVC, and capped composite) over traditional wood.
+In a May 2014 survey, 57% of deck builders said they used alternative composite decking materials (composites, PVC, and capped composite) over traditional wood.

 Composite decking has gone through a number of incarnations, and at times, has hit a bumpy road, particularly with uncapped materials.
 However, technological advances in recent years have dramatically improved the look, feel, durability, and overall quality of composite decking materials.
 There has been a significant leap forward in consumer and builder preference of composite decking as well.